 As public health experts seek to monitor the spread of COVID-19 across communities, contact tracing applications have emerged as digital solutions to this pressing issue.
-This webinar will explore European and American approaches to COVID-19 contact tracing, discuss what applications are being deployed, and how to ensure privacy protections for citizens on both sides of the Atlantic.
+This webinar explored European and American approaches to COVID-19 contact tracing, discussed what applications are being deployed, and how to ensure privacy protections for citizens on both sides of the Atlantic.

 Thursday, July 2, 2020

 9:30 AM PT / 12:30 PM ET / 18:30 CET